oroinc/documentation/user/back-office/getting-started/user-menu/my-configuration.rst

 My Configuration
 ================

 In this section, you can personalize the configuration of your Oro application.
-This configuration, if made through your profile menu, does not affect other users.
+If made through your profile menu, this configuration does not affect other users.
 To configure the settings for the whole system, please see the :ref:`System Configuration <doc-config-menus>` guide.

 To reach the **My Configuration** page: